Don’t fall for these common performance testing fallacies

 It’s always interesting to find out the many ways in which we can be wrong.
-The ones we want to point out here are software performance testing fallacies- beliefs that drive us towards mistaken methods, which may end up costing us significantly more money down the line.
+Here we want to point out the various software performance testing fallacies that we have seen that have led to the use of poor methods, which end up costing a lot more money down the road.
 This is our first post on the topic, for part two, click here.

 In his book, “Perfect Software and Other Illusions About Testing,” Jerry Weinberg explained a number of fallacies regarding testing in general.
-We’re going to discuss some that relate specifically to performance tests.
+In this post, we’ll cover five performance testing fallacies.

 The Planning Fallacy